w0pr/kablo/README.md

-# kablo: Open Source for Electric Newtork Information System
+# kablo: Open Source for Electric Network Information System

-POC: Open Source for Electric Newtork Information System
+POC: Open Source for Electric Network Information System

 ⚠️ THIS IS ***NOT*** READY FOR PRODUCTION ⚠️